astrodevs-labs/tholgar/docs/warlord-vault/smart_contracts/zap.md

 # Zap

-This is an util contract to ease the deposit of aura/cvx into the vault.
-It will first mint WAR with the amount of aura/cvx you want to deposit, then deposit it into the vault for tWAR.
+This is a utility contract designed to simplify the deposit of $AURA/$CVX into the Vault.
+It initiates the process by minting $WAR in an amount equivalent to the $AURA/$CVX you wish to deposit, and then deposits it into the Vault in exchange for $tWAR.

 ## State Variables

 ### asset

-Address of war token
+Address of $WAR token

 ```solidity
 address public immutable asset;
 ```

 ### vault

-Address of the auto compounding war vault
+Address of the auto-compounding $WAR Vault

 ```solidity
 address public immutable vault;
 ```

 ### minter

-Address of the war minter
+Address of the $WAR minter

 ```solidity
 address public immutable minter;
 ```

 ## Functions

 ### constructor

 ```solidity
 constructor(address definitiveAsset, address definitiveVault, address definitiveMinter);